 - have obtained passing grades

-FERRANDI does not have on-campus housing.
+Paris Campus - FERRANDI does not have on-campus housing in Paris.
 Our students rent or share apartments in Paris or opt for a homestay (renting a room with a French family).

-Admitted candidates will receive a list of qualified contacts to assist them with their housing search.
-These contacts include: real estate agents, companies specialized in student housing, ads from landlords, companies who offer homestays, useful websites …
+Admitted candidates will receive a list of qualified contacts to assist them with their housing search(real estate agents, companies specialized in student housing, ads from landlords, companies who offer homestays, useful websites …)